Hip Arthroscopy in Singapore: Benefits, Risks & Recovery

 Hip Arthroscopy for Labral Tear is a way to repair a torn or damaged labrum, which is the cartilage around the socket of the hip.
 The labrum helps keep the thighbone inside its socket and keeps the hip stable.
 When the labrum is torn, it can cause the centre of the hip’s rotation to shift, placing more wear and tear than normal on the hip itself and causing many tiny injuries to form.

 Dr Andrew Quoc Dutton is a Harvard fellowship-trained orthopaedic surgeon practising at Mount Elizabeth Hospital, Singapore.
-He has subspecialty interests in arthroscopic/keyhole surgery, sports injuries, and hip replacements.
+He has subspecialty interests in arthroscopic/keyhole surgery, sports injuries, and hip replacements, and has earned a membership to the International Society of Hip Arthroscopy (ISHA).
 Visit us today to see if you pass as a suitable candidate for this minimally invasive hip treatment.

 Frequently Asked Questions on Hip Arthroscopy